samdark/yii2-cookbook/book/logging-problems-and-solutions.md

 the fully qualified exception class name is the category we can use to filter messages when configuring targets.
 404 can be triggered by throwing `yii\web\NotFoundHttpException` or automatically.
-In both cases exception class is the same and is inherited from `\yii\web\HttpException` which is a bit special in regards to logging.
+In both cases exception class is the same and is inherited from `\yii\web\HttpException` which is a bit special regarding logging.
 The speciality is the fact that HTTP status code prepended by `:` is appended to the end of the log message category.
 In the above we're using `categories` to include and `except` to exclude 404 log messages.

 Immediate logging
 -----------------

-By default Yii accumulates logs till the script is finished or till the number of logs accumulated is enough which is 1000 messages by default for both logger itself and log target.
+By default, Yii accumulates logs till the script is finished or till the number of logs accumulated is enough which is 1000 messages by default for both logger itself and log target.
 It could be that you want to log messages immediately.
 For example, when running an import job and checking logs to see the progress.
 In this case you need to change settings via application config file: